 Scarcity.
 Scrappy.
 Failure.
 These words tend to have negative connotations.
 But each is positive in the context of innovation.

-Every process that a company puts in place is meant to prevent failure—and when all systems are fail-safe, there’s never room to get creative and push the boundaries.
-Leaders need to reverse-engineer that and build safe-fail environments where employees are empowered to test a hypothesis, analyze the results, and experiment more.
-When failing is thought about as “accelerating learning,” that’s when innovation happens.
+Every process that a company puts in place is meant to prevent failure – and when all systems are fail-safe, there’s never room to get creative and push the boundaries.
+Leaders need to reverse-engineer that and build safe-fail environments where employees are empowered to test a hypothesis, analyse the results and experiment more.
+When failing is thought about as “accelerating learning”, that’s when innovation happens.

 Manage like a venture capitalist

-Every leader needs to operate like a venture capitalist.
-VCs tend to be comfortable with risk—they know that when they invest in startups, those companies will constantly be evolving.
-VCs let them do what they need to do because they believe their learnings will eventually help them succeed.
-If all business leaders were to embrace that same approach, they’d give their teams the freedom they need to innovate.
+Every leader needs to operate like a venture capitalist (VC).
+VCs tend to be comfortable with risk – they know that when they invest in start-ups, those companies will constantly be evolving.
+VCs let them do what they need to do because they believe their learning will eventually help them succeed.
+If all business leaders were to embrace the same approach, they’d give their teams the freedom they need to innovate.

 Throughout my career, I have taken that approach and seen incredible returns.
 One example is when I was CIO of Alaska Airlines.
 Flight benefits are one of the top perks for airline employees.
 Yet there was no easy way for employees to book their travel.
-To solve that, I created a team of self-motivated employees and gave them a constrained budget and complete freedom to operate like a startup.
-I assigned a leader and allowed him to behave like the CEO of the startup.
-The team very quickly created prototypes, set up user-experience labs, partnered with local companies, and ran demos at team events.
-Along the way, they solved political, budgeting, technical, and personnel challenges.
-Eventually, their hard work resulted in a working mobile app that’s known as Hopper and has a web interface and a dedicated team.
+To solve that, I created a team of self-motivated employees and gave them a constrained budget and complete freedom to operate like a start-up.
+I assigned a leader and allowed him to behave like the CEO of the start-up.
+The team very quickly created prototypes, set up user experience labs, partnered with local companies and ran demos at team events.
+Along the way, they solved political, budgeting, technical and personnel challenges.
+Eventually, their hard work resulted in a working mobile app that’s known as Hopper and has a web interface and dedicated team.